New Visitation Guidelines

 - Mandatory QR Check-in and confirmation

-- Face Masks must be worn by everyone over 12 years
+- Face Masks must be worn by unvaccinated visitors

 - Do not attend if you or any member of your party shows symptoms associated with COVID-19 or if you are considered a casual or close contact, or subject to self-isolation or mandatory COVID-19 testing

 - Maintain good hygiene such as hand washing and using the sanitiser stations.